Emotional Intelligence Disguised in A Card Game

-Help your kids share their feelings and frustrations in a healthy, constructive way that builds trust, boosts confidence, and improves valuable communication skills.
+Help your family share their feelings and frustrations in a healthy, constructive way that builds trust, boosts confidence, and improves valuable communication skills.
+AND let's laugh like crazy while we do it.

 Who is this Game for?